PoseMaster: A Unified 3D Native Framework for Stylized Pose Generation: Preliminary Study

 \section{Preliminary Study}

-Flow-based generative models aim to transform a simple noise distribution $x_0 \sim \mathcal{N}(0, I)$ into a complex data distribution $x_1 \sim D$ through a sequence of invertible mappings defined by ordinary differential equations (ODEs).
-Formally, given a time-dependent vector field $v\left(x_t, t\right)$ the evolution of a sample follows:
+A 3D native generation model comprises two main components: the 3D Variational Autoencoder (VAE) and the 3D Diffusion Model (DiT).
+The 3D VAE is employed to obtain the latent representation of geometry.
+For instance, in a VecSet-based VAE, given a surface input, the model first utilizes an encoder to derive the latent VecSet.
+Subsequently, it recovers the truncated signed distance function (TSDF) through a decoder, allowing us to leverage iso-surface extraction to obtain explicit mesh output.

-Rectified flow models~\cite{liu2022flow} define the forward process, ${x}_t=(1-t) {x}_1+t {x_0}$, as straight paths between the data distribution and a standard normal distribution.
+Flow-based DiT~\cite{liu2022flow} defines the forward process, ${x}_t=(1-t) {x}_1+t {x_0}$, as straight paths between the data distribution and a standard normal distribution.
 In this design, the velocity $v$ can be approximated with a neural network $v_{\theta}$ by minimizing the conditional flow matching objective:

 Following this, we can obtain our conditional flow matching objective:

 where $c_{i}$ is image condition while $c_{p}$ is pose condition.